stephanmantler/suncalc/README.md

 To accomplish this the "Intl" standard library is used in conjunction with code borrowed from the tzLookup project.
 Support is dependendent on support for the "Intl" library which is [at 96% for modern usage](https://caniuse.com/?search=Intl.DateTimeFormat) but serverside and embedded should double check this.

+To install with NPM use `suncalc-tz` instead of `suncalc` to download this fork.

 ## Usage example